graezykev/explain-nuance-git-merge-rebase/README.md

 >>>>>>> 58beb1e (D)
 ```

-The conflict looks **identical** to what we did in the last option (Merge) doesn't it?
-But the terminal console is different.
+But what's in the terminal console is different:

 ```console
 /workspaces/git-nuance-demo-rebase (feature) $ git rebase main